aldryn/aldryn-docs/docs/reference/boilerplates/initial-data.rst

 ..
 WARNING::
-   This feature is still in development and might be temporary unavailable.
+   This feature is still in development and might be temporarily unavailable.

 To include initial data in your Boilerplate, add **aldryn_client** to your installed apps in your project and call the management command ``aldryn_dumpdata <outfile> <language>``.